Pradeep Kar

-Pradeep Kar (born March 11, 1958) is the Founder, Chairman and Managing Director of Microland, a digital transformation company.
-Kar also founded and sold three technology companies, including Indya.com, which he sold to Rupert Murdoch’s News Corporation; Planetasia.com, India’s first internet professional services company and Net Brahma Technologies.
+Pradeep Kar (born March 11, 1958) is the Founder, chairman and managing director of Microland, a technology company.
+Kar also founded and sold three technology companies, including Indya.com, which he sold to Rupert Murdoch's News Corporation; Planetasia.com, India's first internet professional services company and Net Brahma Technologies.

+Pradeep is also associated with the Bengaluru Literature Festival.